Summary

 Women in rural and regional areas – including Aboriginal and Torres Strait Islander women and girls – often face barriers to getting the care they need.
 These can include long travel distances, long wait times, high costs, and a lack of privacy and cultural safety.
 The mobile clinic helps by:

-- providing access to contraception, sexual health and support in accessing abortion care.
+- Pproviding access to contraception, sexual health and support in accessing abortion care.

-The mobile clinic is for women, girls and gender diverse people of all ages living in regional and rural Victoria.
+The mobile clinic is for women, girls and gender diverse people from puberty age and above who are living in regional and rural Victoria.

 You do not need a referral.